Yamini2001/LeetCode-Solutions/README.md

 If the current number is even, you have to divide it by 2.

 If the current number is odd, you have to add 1 to it.

+## Minimise Operations to Equalise Binary String
+Return the minimum number of operations required to make all characters in the string equal to '1'.
+If it is not possible, return -1.